OneWprldOneWave/One-Wave-No-Partical-Science/05_onternal_proofs.md

 \text{GREEN for form.
 YELLOW for coefficients.}
 }
 ]

-Chapter 5 establishes the stability mechanisms of a single bounded mode.
+Chapter 5 establishes the stability mechanisms of a single bounded mode and the conditions under which excitation can persist.

 All later structures must reduce to this foundation.